Nick Heather

-Nick Heather is a clinical psychologist, alcohol researcher and Emeritus Professor of Alcohol & Other Drug Studies at Northumbria University.
-He was one of the pioneers of brief intervention techniques to reduce alcohol misuse, and has challenged the disease theory of alcoholism and has over five hundred research publications and books.
+Brian "Nick" Heather (June 1938 – 28 January 2025) was a British clinical psychologist, alcohol researcher and academic who was Emeritus Professor of Alcohol & Other Drug Studies at Northumbria University.
+He was one of the pioneers of brief intervention techniques to reduce alcohol misuse, and challenged the disease theory of alcoholism and had over five hundred research publications and books.

-Early life
+Background

-Nick Heather was born in London in 1938 and was the son of an off-license manager.
+Nick Heather was born in London in June 1938, and was the son of an off-license manager.
 Born and still officially named Brian Heather, in an interview for the Journal Addiction he explained after his birth his father remarked he looked like "old Nick" due to thick black hair.
 In his late teens he joined the Royal Air Force under one of the last phases of National Service, posted mostly in Germany.
-After various jobs he decided he would take A-levels in an attempt to go to University and in 1965 he received a degree in Psychology and Statistics from University College London, followed by Masters and Doctorates at Leeds and University of Dundee.
+After various jobs he decided he would take A-levels by correspondence course in an attempt to go to University and in 1965 he received a degree in Psychology and Statistics from University College London, followed by MSc at the University of Leeds and PhD at the University of Dundee.

 In 1976 his first book was published 'Radical Perspectives in Psychology', which critiqued psychiatry and some of the academic approaches to psychology at the time.

+Heather died on 28 January 2025, at the age of 86.

 Challenging the disease model of 'alcoholism'

-Heather has had a number of books published which present evidence and theories that intend to disprove the notion that alcoholism exists as a disease.
-In 1981 Heather co-authored a book on controlled drinking, which looked at a number of studies that found some dependent drinkers were able to return to problem free drinking.
+Heather had a number of books published which present evidence and theories that intend to disprove the notion that alcoholism exists as a disease.
+In 1981 he co-authored a book on controlled drinking, which looked at a number of studies that found some dependent drinkers were able to return to problem free drinking.
 In 1997 Heather's co-authored book 'Problem Drinking' was published by Oxford Medical Publications.
 The book extensively explored alcohol problems and their interpretation through various research and debate, repeatedly setting out evidence to contest disease model interpretations of alcohol problems.

 As well as evidence of controlled drinking in some formerly dependent drinkers, a wide variety of other evidence is set out to contest the disease model.
 One strong theme of the book is the complexity of alcohol problems, whereby dependence itself can vary greatly in severity.
 As such, Heather argues that there is no hard and fast line between 'alcoholics' and 'non-alcoholics', so the concept is inherently flawed.
 Also argued are that many people who do indeed develop alcohol dependence do recover, often spontaneously or without subscribing to any formal support.
 Dependence does not also mean an inevitable progression into worsening addiction and ultimately 'rock bottom', as is often claimed by disease model advocates.